 backlog=number sets the backlog parameter in the listen() call that limits the maximum length for the queue of pending connections.
-By default, backlog is set to -1 on FreeBSD, DragonFly BSD, and macOS, and to 511 on other platforms. ${\tt rcvbuf} = size$ sets the receive buffer size (the SO_RCVBUF option) for the listening socket. $\mathtt{sndbuf} \texttt{=} size$ sets the send buffer size (the SO_SNDBUF option) for the listening socket. accept_filter=fil Sets the name of accept filter (the SO_ACCEPTFILTER option) for the listening socket that filters incoming connections before passing them to accept().
-This works only on FreeBSD and NetBSD 5.0+.
-Acceptable values are dataready and httpready. deferred instructs to use a deferred accept() (the TCP_DEFER_ACCEPT socket option) on Linux. bind this parameter instructs to make a separate bind() call for a given address:port pair.
+By default, backlog is set to -1 on FreeBSD, DragonFly BSD, and macOS, and to 511 on other platforms. rcvbuf=size sets the receive buffer size (the SO_RCVBUF option) for the listening socket. sndbuf=size sets the send buffer size (the SO_SNDBUF option) for the listening socket. accept_filter=filt deferred instructs to use a deferred accept() (the TCP_DEFER_ACCEPT socket option) on Linux. bind this parameter instructs to make a separate bind() call for a given address:port pair.
 The fact is that if there are several listen directives with the same port but different addresses, and one of the listen directives listens on all addresses for the given port (:port), Angie will bind() only to :port.
 It should be noted that the getsockname() system call will be made in this case to determine the address that accepted the connection.
-If the setfib, fastopen, backlog, rcvbuf, sndbuf, accept_filter, deferred, ipv6only, reuseport, or so_keepalive parameters are used then for a given address:port pair a separate bind() call will always be made. ipv6only=on off this parameter determines (via the IPV6_V60NLY socket option) whether an IPv6 socket listening on a wildcard address [::] will accept only IPv6 connections or both IPv6 and IPv4 connections.
+If the setfib, fastopen, backlog, rcvbuf, sndbuf, accept_filter, deferred, ipv6only, reuseport, or so_keepalive parameters are used then for a given address:port pair a separate bind() call will always be made. ipv6only=on off this parameter determines (via the IPV6_V6ONLY socket option) whether an IPv6 socket listening on a wildcard address [::] will accept only IPv6 connections or both IPv6 and IPv4 connections.
 This parameter is turned on by default.
 It can only be set once on start. reuseport this parameter instructs to create an individual listening socket for each worker process (using the SO_REUSEPORT socket option on Linux 3.9+ and DragonFly BSD, or SO_REUSEPORT_LB on FreeBSD 12+), allowing a kernel to distribute incoming connections between worker processes.
 This currently works only on Linux 3.9+, DragonFly BSD, and FreeBSD 12+.
-Caution Inappropriate use of this option may have its security implications. multipath enables accepting connections via Multipath TCP (MPTCP) protocol, supported in Linux kernel starting from version 5.6.
+Caution Inappropriate use of this option may have its security implications. mappropriate use of this option may have its security implications. multipath enables accepting connections via Multipath TCP (MPTCP) protocol, supported in Linux kernel starting from version 5.6.
 This parameter is incompatible with udp.

-$so_keepalive=on \mid off \mid [keepidle]:[keepintvl]:[keepcnt]$
+so\keepalive=on | off | [keepidle]:[keepintvl]:[keepcnt]